 Please note: Please be sure to check with your carrier; LRHSD does not pay for message and data charges that may be incurred by you for sending or receiving the text messages.

 The New Jersey Department of Education requires that schools conduct one fire drill and one security drill each month students are present.
+All Lenape Regional High School District schools will be adjusting their Security and Fire drill procedures, as directed by the New Jersey Department of Education, to adhere to the social distancing and safety requirements due to COVID-19.
 Drills are conducted without prior notification to parents, students and staff.
-Security drills vary, but must include the following drills over the course of the school year:
+Security drills vary, but must include the following drills over the course of the school year.

 - 2 evacuation drills